-Sir András Schiff is world-renowned and critically acclaimed as a pianist, conductor, pedagogue and lecturer.
-Born in Budapest, Hungary, in 1953, he started piano lessons at age five with Elisabeth Vadász.
-He continued his musical studies at the Ferenc Liszt Academy with Professor Pál Kadosa, György Kurtág and Ferenc Rados, and in London with George Malcolm.
+Sir András Schiff is world-renowned as pianist, conductor, pedagogue and lecturer.
+He brings masterful and intellectual insights to his performances which have inspired audiences and critics alike.
+Born in Budapest, Hungary, in 1953, Sir András studied piano at the Liszt Ferenc Academy with Pal Kadosa, György Kurtág, and Ferenc Rados; and in London with George Malcom.

 He has performed cycles of complete Beethoven sonatas as well as projects including the complete works of J.S.
 Bach, Haydn, Schubert and Bartók which constitute an important part of his work.
 Having collaborated with the world’s leading orchestras and conductors, he now focuses primarily on solo recital, play-conducting appearances and exclusive conducting projects.
 His Bach has become an annual highlight at the BBC Proms and he regularly performs at the Verbier, Salzburg and Baden-Baden Festivals as well as Wigmore Hall.
 This season in North America Sir András will perform eight recitals comprised of Bach's Goldberg Variations and programs announced from the stage.
 In April he will remain in New York City performing 9 concerts as Artist-in-Residence of the New York Philharmonic.

 Vicenza is home to Cappella Andrea Barca- his own chamber orchestra consisting of international soloists, chamber musicians and friends founded in 1999.
 Together they have appeared at Carnegie Hall, Lucerne Festival and Salzburg Mozartwoche, while forthcoming projects include a tour of Asia and a cycle of Bach’s keyboard concertos in Europe.
 He currently curates a festival in Vicenza at the Teatro Olimpico.